tglucksmann/buybitcoinworldwide.github.io/_wallets/keepkey.md

 weight: 9
 pro1: Most secure & feature packed Bitcoin hardware wallet available
 pro2: Digital screen & metal body
-con1: $239 price may be out of range for most buyers
+con1: $99 price may be out of range for some buyers
 con2: New wallet, needs to gain more trust
 weight: 10
 screen: yes